 The prices quoted are based on usage of the whole apartment.
-The back bedroom can be setup as a Super King size double bed or as Twin beds.
+The back bedroom can be set up as a Super King size double bed or as Twin beds.

 If guests are staying for longer than one week, we will provide a change of linen, towels and a thorough clean of the apartment included in the price.

 We encourage careful use of services (Gas and Electricity).
-Included in the prices is an allowance for services, any usage above this allowance may be charge after departure at a standard no profit rate.
+Included in the prices is an allowance for services, any usage above this allowance may be charged after departure at a standard no profit rate.

 |Period||Midweek night||Weekend night||Weekly||Minimum stay|

 |Edinburgh Festival||£180||£180||£1260||7 nights|

 These are our standard rates.
 Rates may change during these periods for specific occasions or events.
 Please check Online Booking for the exact rate and for any special offer rates.

 A deposit of 50% of the total price will be taken on confirmation of booking.
 The remaining 50% of the charge will be taken 30 days prior to arrival.